BransonGitomeh/site-generator/readme.md

+# What is this?
-an express server uses express-handlebars to make html output. then the responce is picked by request.js and written to an index.html file vis simple fs
+Its express server that uses express-handlebars to make html output. then the responce is picked by request.js and written to an index.html file vis simple fs

-then this index.html file in the output folder can be put into a static server and serve forever if you wish
+Then this index.html file in the output folder can be put into a static server and serve forever if you wish

 ```
 $ clone ....